FL0R1AN84/ticket-inspector/docs/05_troubleshoot.md

 ## Android

-### ERR_UNSUPPORTED_API_LEVEL: Unsupported API level: 34
+### ERR_UNSUPPORTED_API_LEVEL: Unsupported API level: XX

-Use the Device Manager (Android Studio) to configure a device that has a lower API level.
+Use the Device Manager (Android Studio) to configure a device that has this API level.

 ## iOS